Michael Annett: Sprint Cup Series

 Annett announced on January 27 that he was switching teams and would be driving for HScott Motorsports, thus bringing HScott to a two-car team.
 He began the year by racing his way into the Daytona 500, finishing a career-best thirteenth.
-Annett failed to qualify the race at Atlanta thanks to controversy during qualifying, but Richard Childress Racing development driver Brian Scott gave Annett his spot in the race because Scott was running for Xfinity Series points while Annett was running for Cup Series points.
+Annett failed to qualify for the race at Atlanta thanks to controversy during qualifying, but Richard Childress Racing development driver Brian Scott gave Annett his spot in the race because Scott was running for Xfinity Series points while Annett was running for Cup Series points.
 The No. 33 was the same RCR car that Scott was supposed to drive, but used all HScott Motorsports personnel and ran under the Hillman-Circle Sport LLC banner.

 Annett later failed to qualify again at Talladega in October.
-This time no one gave up their seat for Annett and he did not race.
-At the end of the 2015 season, Annett's average finish was worse with HScott Motorsports than it was with Baldwin despite running in a stabled team.
+This time, no one gave up their seat for Annett, and he did not race.
+At the end of the 2015 season, Annett's average finish was worse with HScott Motorsports than it was with Baldwin despite running in a stable team.

 Annett returned to the team in 2016, joined by new teammate Clint Bowyer.
 Prior to the Bass Pro Shops NRA Night Race, Annett was replaced by former teammate Justin Allgaier in the No. 46 as he had been suffering from flu-like symptoms.
 On November 1, Annett announced that he would not return to HScott Motorsports in 2017.

-Personal life
+Personal life and death

-Annett was born in Des Moines, Iowa.
-His late father Harrold was the CEO of TMC Transportation, which has sponsored Michael's racing efforts.
+Annett was born in Des Moines, Iowa on June 23, 1986.
+His late father, Harrold, was the CEO of TMC Transportation, which sponsored Michael's racing efforts.
 Annett played as defenseman for the Waterloo Black Hawks of the United States Hockey League prior to starting his racing career.
-In 2004, he was a member of the team that won Clark Cup, and he was named "Most Improved Player" on a team that included future hockey player Joe Pavelski.
+In 2004, he was a member of the team that won Clark Cup, and he was named "Most Improved Player" on a team that included future NHL player Joe Pavelski.
 His father used to own a dirt track team which fielded drivers including Sammy Swindell, before selling up prior to him starting his hockey career.
-At 5'10", and 180 lbs, he was considered too small to play at a higher level.
+At 5 ft 10 in, and 180 lb, he was considered too small to play at a higher level.

 Legal issues

-On February 6, 2011, Annett had rear-ended a car Sunday morning in Mooresville, North Carolina that was stopped at a red light.
-According to police reports Annett was seen eating mints when examined and had a registered BAC of 0.32, four times the legal limit in North Carolina.
+On February 6, 2011, Annett was involved in a traffic accident where he rear-ended a car in Mooresville, North Carolina, which was stopped at a red light.
+According to police reports, Annett had a registered BAC of 0.32 (four times the legal limit in North Carolina).
 Annett subsequently resisted arrest as he did not want to be handcuffed.
-He also claimed that he had been texting, and thus could not stop in time to avoid an accident; a similar incident involving Annett had occurred in 2010.
-RWR said that they did not condone the incident and that Annett would be facing internal sanctions.
-NASCAR had also kept in contact with the local authorities as well as Rusty Wallace Racing.
-Annett issued a formal apology, and did not miss any races.
+He also claimed that he had been texting, and thus could not stop in time to avoid an accident; a similar incident involving Annett occurred in 2010.
+Rusty Wallace Racing said that they did not condone the incident and that Annett would be facing internal sanctions.
+NASCAR kept in contact with the local authorities as well as RWR.
+Annett issued a formal apology and did not miss any races.